RoySegall/gizra.com/app/_posts/2016-10-06-jekyll-starter-kit.md

 {% include setup %}

 I love [Jekyll](jekyllrb.com).
 I think it's a great tool!
 But lately I have been hearing a lot about PWA (Progressive Web Apps), you know the kind of web app that feels like a native app, with a welcome screen, a shortcut on your phone, offline support, and what not.
-So, I start implementing these new and shiny toys, one by one, on the bunch of static websites I built with Jekyll.
+So, I start implementing these new and shiny toys, one by one, on a bunch of static websites I built with Jekyll.

 During this endeavor I ran into [Google Web Starter Kit](https://github.com/google/web-starter-kit) - "a Boilerplating & Tooling for Multi-Device Development" and even did a couple of Pull Requests there.